cybertaxonomy/cdm-dataportal/README.md

  Site installation

 Now you are prepared to install a dataportal drupal site.

+If you want to use a local copy of an existing dataportal please follow the instructions in [On migrating Data Portal sites between servers](https://dev.e-taxonomy.eu/redmine/projects/edit/wiki/CdmDataportalSiteMigration) to copy the dataportal files to your local develop environment.

+If you want to start from scratch use the following instructions.

 A template for the below script can be found in `scripts/user/` Make an executable copy from `new-site.sh.template` as `new-site.sh`